Skip to content

 Sheet to CSV

-Converts an Excel spreadsheet (XLSX) to CSV format.
+Converts Excel XLSX to CSV format.

 Configuration: